spazznolo/spazznolo.github.io/_posts/2023-06-23-goalie-performance-3.md

 </p>
 <p>
 <h5>Adjusting for Age</h5>
-The above plot confirms the intuition that expectations for goalies depends on age.
-It follows that if a goalie starts his NHL career at 18 and faces 1000 shots, we have a different expectation of how many saves he should make than if he faced those same shots starting his career at age 25.
+If you believe that goalie performance depends on age, it follows there are different expectations for a goalie starting his NHL career at 18 than one starting at age 25.
 This is a definite shortcoming of the empirical Bayes strategy outlined in the first posts.
 </p>
 <p>
 The cleanest way to adjust for age that I can think of is to bake it into the already created adjustment for the probability of a shot being a goal.
 Taking the smoothed age curve presented above, we set the peak (age 27) as the standard and adjust for all other ages, so that, for example, an age 27 xFSV% of 0.940 is is worth (0.94000 - 0.00118) = 0.93882 at age 23 and (0.94000 - 0.00513) = 0.93487 at age 38.